antcc/rk-bfr/README.md

 There are some experiments (with both simulated and real data) available to test the performance of the models against other usual alternatives, functional or otherwise.
 The script `results_cv.py` runs the experiments with a cross-validation loop for our Bayesian models, while the script `results_all.py` runs the experiments for all hyperparameters without a cross-validation loop.

-A typical execution can be seen in the `launch.sh` file, and there are two Jupyter notebooks that demonstrate the usage of the code.
+A typical execution can be seen in the `launch.sh` file, and additionally there are two Jupyter notebooks that demonstrate the usage of the code.

 *Code developed for Python 3.9.*